strug-hub/VikNGS/source/parameters.rst

 Command Line Parameters
 ------------------------------

 A command line version of vikNGS is available for users who wish to do association testing without running a user interface.
-The command line tool requires specification of a :ref:`multisample VCF file <multisample_vcf>` and corresponding :ref:`sample information file <sample_info>`.
+The command line tool requires specification of a :ref:`multi-sample VCF file <multisample_vcf>` and corresponding :ref:`sample information file <sample_info>`.
 By default, the command will run a common association tests on a single thread.

 ==================== ================= ===============
 Parameter            Value/Default     Description
 ==================== ================= ===============
-**-\\-vcf, -i**      [DIRECTORY]       Directory of a multisample VCF file (required)
+**-\\-vcf, -i**      [DIRECTORY]       Directory of a multi-sample VCF file (required)
 **-\\-sample, -g**   [DIRECTORY]       Directory of a file containing sample information (required) **-\\-bed,-b**       [DIRECTORY]       directory of a BED file for collapsing variants **-\\-out, -o**      [DIRECTORY]= .
 Directory for output (defaults to current directory)